Bart's Girlfriend: Production

 Academy Award-winning actress Meryl Streep was called in to do the voice of Jessica.
 Nancy Cartwright, who provides the voice of Bart Simpson on the show, was a huge fan of Streep and she assumed that Streep would record her lines individually, but all of their recordings were done together.
 Streep showed up alone with no entourage at the Village Recorder in West Los Angeles at 2:30 p.m., where she recorded her parts with Cartwright.
 Streep was continually doing many different versions of her lines.
 Mirkin felt she was easy to work with because she was versatile and keen to do a lot of different things, and as Mirkin expressed it, "easily evil".
 Cartwright said in an interview with The Pantagraph that she really wanted Streep's autograph, but was afraid to ask for it.
-After the recording session, Streep tapped Cartwright on the shoulder, and said her kids were big The Simpsons fans and that she would be in "big trouble" if she did not get Cartwright's autograph.
+After the recording session, Streep tapped Cartwright on the shoulder, and said her kids were big Simpsons fans and that she would be in "big trouble" if she did not get Cartwright's autograph.

-When Homer is musing over Bart's first date, he begins to sing "Sunrise, Sunset" from Fiddler on the Roof, before moving on to "Cat's in the Cradle", and then "Yes, We Have No Bananas".
-The joke was very expensive for the writers to put in because they had to pay thousands of dollars for the rights to use the songs on the show.

-"Bart's Girlfriend" originally aired on the Fox network in the United States on November 6, 1994.
-The episode was selected for release in a 2001 video collection of selected episodes titled: The Simpsons – Love, Springfield Style.
-Other episodes included in the collection set were "It's a Mad, Mad, Mad, Mad Marge", "The Two Mrs. Nahasapeemapetilons", and "I'm with Cupid".
-The episode was included in The Simpsons season 6 DVD set, which was released on August 16, 2005, as The Simpsons – The Complete Sixth Season.